“Kyle, what tragedy has befallen you that you have come into

 Those little lever-button-thingies are actually the window controls.
 Why are they placed there?
 The answer to that question still eludes scientists to this day.
 But it gets better.
 Not only are the window controls in the middle for the front seats, but the back seats get the same treatment.
 Rather than put them on the doors, as is logical, the PT Cruiser has the rear window controls near the floor, between the front seats.

-This way, you can roll the window down with your foot while you contemplate the series of life
+This way, you can roll the window down with your foot while you contemplate the series of life choices that led to you sitting in the back seat of a PT Cruiser |

 The interior is admittedly spacious.
 You can fit Donald Trump's ego in the front seat and still have room to spare.
 The steering wheel is pleasingly large, adding to the feeling that you're driving a vehicle much larger than it really is.
 The design of the dash gives off a dystopian 1950s vibe.
 The gauges are all stuck inside of little tubes so you feel like you're looking down a Pringles can every time you check your speed, and a few pieces of the dash are shiny plastic to trick you into thinking metal is actually used in any part of this car's construction.